-- General General rates are used where there is a deemed general community benefit across all ratepayers. - Targeted rates Council levies targeted rates to fund specific activities where there are groups of ratepayers that benefit from the activity, however in some cases targeted rates are levied as a proxy for direct user pays. - Fees and charges Fees and charges are set to recover the direct user pays for the benefit received.
+- General General rates are used where there is deemed to be a general community benefit across all ratepayers. - Targeted rates Council levies targeted rates to fund specific activities where there are groups of ratepayers that benefit from the activity, however in some cases targeted rates are levied as a proxy for direct user pays.

+- Fees and charges Fees and charges are set to recover the direct user pays for the benefit received.
 In some cases Council is limited by legislation, collection costs or the impact on the community and fees and charges are set at a lower level than the assessment of private benefits would indicate. - Grants and subsidies Where the Council is providing services that are part of national programmes or the Government provides subsidies to the Council to provide certain services then Council will claim for these Government grants/subsidies. - Other income Other sources of funding include interest and dividends received, and other operating revenue such as rent received.

-Operating expenditure is generally funded on an annual basis from money received in that year, apart from depreciation on the NZTA share of subsidised transport projects and some other minor community assets.
-However, exceptions can be made to this approach when it is necessary to avoid significant fluctuations in rates on a year to year basis.
-An example of this approach was the spreading of costs related to the December 2011 extreme rainfall event.
+Operating expenditure is generally funded on an annual basis from money received in that year, apart from depreciation on the NZ Transport Agency share of subsidised transport projects and some other minor community assets.
+However, exceptions can be made to this approach when it is necessary to avoid significant fluctuations in rates on a year to year basis or when an operating expenditure item has multiple year benefits An example of this approach is loan funding the School of Music refurbishment grant.
+Repaying of these loans are funded from income over the life of the underlying assets.

-The Council has divided its business into 10 groups of activities.
+The Council has divided its business into 11 activities.
 Some of these activities have a number of sub-activities, each with their own funding policies, as shown on pages 11-26.

-Depreciation
+5. Depreciation